Piccolo (Dragon Ball): Dragon Ball Super

 In Dragon Ball Z: Battle of Gods, Piccolo combats Beerus alongside Android 18 and Tien Shinhan, only to be bested; and, in Dragon Ball Z: Resurrection 'F', Piccolo narrowly escapes death once Frieza destroys the Earth.
 After the events of the latter two films, Piccolo is resurrected after being killed by Frieza in the Dragon Ball Super retelling of Resurrection 'F and agrees to train Gohan again.
 Piccolo then accepts a request to participate in a tournament against Universe 6 fighters, where his loss to Frost is retracted after cheating on Frost's part is discovered, though he still declines being allowed to fight more as Vegeta wants to take his place.
 After this, Piccolo reunites with Trunks and teaches him a technique to defeat his enemy.
 In the final arc of the anime, Piccolo participates in a fighting tournament after training Gohan once again.

 After these events, in Dragon Ball Super: Broly, Piccolo, standing by an unknown location, telepathically senses Goku having trouble fighting the titular character, and after he and Vegeta transport themselves to Piccolo via Shunkan Idō, later assists them into performing the Fusion technique successfully after two failed, hilarious attempts.
 The newly christened Gogeta then leaves to stop Broly.

 Shortly after, during the Moro arc, Piccolo joins the Z fighters in their fight against Moro and his henchmen when they arrive on Earth.
 During the battle with Moro, Piccolo is critically wounded but can recover with a Senzu bean.
 At the end of the battle, Piccolo is one of the many heroes who lend their power to Goku, enabling him to defeat Moro once and for all.

 Years later in Dragon Ball Super: Super Hero, Piccolo, after training Pan and visiting Gohan, is ambushed by android Gamma 2 and is defeated, evading death and detection afterward.
 He then discovers the resurrected Red Ribbon Army and its ulterior motives while disguised.
 Through a wish from the Dragon Balls, Shenlong unlocks Piccolo's potential, taking on an empowered state similar to that of his pupil's Potential Unleashed (潜在能力解放, Senzai Nōryoku Kaihō) form, and has Pan play along with a plan to sabotage the army's ploy and put Gohan back in fighting spirit.
 He then ascends to his first true transformation as a "little extra" from the dragon, referred to as "Orange Piccolo" (オレンジ・ピッコロ, Orenji Pikkoro).
-He battles the monstrous Cell Max giant-to-giant, but is severely outmatched and injured, causing Gohan to awaken his power through fury.
-He then restrains the monster for Gohan to pierce his forehead with a Makankōsappō.
+He battles the monstrous Cell Max giant-to-giant, but is severely outmatched and injured, causing Gohan to awaken a new power through fury.
+He then restrains the monster for Beast Gohan to pierce his forehead with a fatal Makankōsappō.

 Shortly after the events of Super Hero, Goku returns to Earth with Gohan, Goten, Trunks, and Vegeta.
 Goku and Piccolo briefly discuss the new form Piccolo achieved before they pick up Pan from school.